scipion-em/docs/docs/scipion-modes/host-configuration.rst

 Host configuration
 ==================

-In Scipion the configuration file ``scipion/config/hosts.conf`` contains some properties of the execution machine.
+In Scipion the configuration file ``<SCIPION-HOME>/config/hosts.conf`` contains some properties of the execution machine.
 (In a future release we are planning to allow more than one machine to be configured and used to launch jobs).
 This configuration file is particularly important for clusters that use a Queue System.
-In this scenario, it is common that users should write a submission script to launch jobs to the cluster.
+In this scenario, it is common that users should write a submission script to launch jobs on the cluster.
 In Scipion the submission scripts are generated from a template (that is setup once by the system administrator) and the users no longer need to care about it.
 In the following sections you can find the definition of